 I’m Captain FI and I am flying my way to Financial Independence.
-I’m currently live in Sydney, Australia and I am passionate about Financial Independence and the freedom it provides people.
-I wasn’t always an investor, but through earning, side hustling, living frugally so that I could save and aggressively invest, I was able to build a seven figure investment portfolio and build passive income.
-I currently invest in Real Estate, Low cost (low management fee) total stock market index fund ETFs and LICs, Superannuation (the Australian ‘official’ retirement account similar to an IRA or 401K) and businesses.
+I currently live in Sydney, Australia and I am passionate about Personal Finance, Financial Independence and the freedom it provides.
+I wasn’t always an investor, but through studying, earning, side hustling and living frugally so that I could save and aggressively invest, I was able to build a seven figure investment portfolio and build passive income to cover my cost of living.
+I currently invest in Real Estate, Low cost (low management fee) total stock market index fund ETFs and LICs, Superannuation (the Australian ‘official’ retirement account similar to an IRA or 401K) and online businesses.

 I’m continuing to fly, save, invest and diversify my investments in order to increase my passive income toward ‘Family’ FIRE and decrease my overall portfolio risk.
 I am on track to achieve this updated work optional ‘Family FIRE’ lifestyle and financial goal by 30 – but like anything – I am trying to focus on enjoying the journey rather than obsess on the destination

 I have been able to do this through working hard, being mindful with my spending and investing smartly.
 This was initially borne from necessity, as I wasn’t always a pilot.
 I started my working career when I left home at 17 to become an Engineer (which thankfully I won a scholarship for) but I then had to cover the cost of my flight training which added up to over $300,000 over 4 years.
 I have since spent about another $40K on further aviation and postgraduate university education.